robertpreshyl/EcoTrack-WebApp/context.md

 - Implement proper error handling for API calls
 - Use "use client" directive for components using React hooks
 - Monitor API usage carefully to control costs
-- Build with mobile responsiveness in mind
+- Maintain mobile responsiveness in all new features
 - Implement proper loading states and error handling

-## 9. Risks & Considerations
+## 9. Challenges & Solutions

-- **API Costs** - Carbon Interface API pricing is higher than initially estimated
-- **Market Adoption** - Need to validate willingness to pay for premium features
-- **Technical Debt** - Current implementation needs TypeScript refinement
-- **Authentication** - Must implement proper auth flow with Supabase
+- **Authentication Flow**: Implemented robust cookie-based auth with Supabase
-- **Calculation Accuracy** - Ensure that Finnish-specific factors are properly applied
+- **Responsive Design**: Created a flexible layout system that adapts to all screen sizes
+- **UI Consistency**: Established a consistent design system across all pages
+- **Type Safety**: Enhanced TypeScript implementation for better error prevention

 ## 10. Next Steps

-1. Implement Supabase authentication
-2. Set up proper database schema
-3. Integrate with Carbon Interface API
+1. Integrate with Carbon Interface API for accurate emissions calculations
-4. Implement data persistence
-5. Fix TypeScript errors in current implementation
-6. Deploy MVP for initial user testing
+2. Enhance dashboard with interactive data visualizations
+3. Implement user feedback system
+4. Begin user testing with Finnish early adopters
+5. Optimize performance and address any remaining UI issues